 • Homework: As you know math is not a spectator sport.
 You need to practice what you learn.
 Practice problems and reading will be assigned for each section.
 You are expected to complete these for the next class meeting.
 Homework assignments will prepare you for the in class tests.
 Homework may or may not be collected.
+No late homework will be accept for a grade for any reason.

 - Group assignments: Some assignments will be group work done both in and out of class.
 Each group member will turn in an individual report based on the work of the entire group.
 When grading these assignments, I may choose one report from each group and every member of the group receives the same grade.
-Group assignments may or may not be collected. - Presentation: Each group will be required to present a topic not necessarily covered in the text.
-The presentations are not to be original work, but to allow the students to explore the goals more deeply.
+Group assignments may or may not be collected.
+No late group assignments will be accept for a grade for any reason. - Group Discussion: There will be nine 40 minutes group discussions during class.
+Your grade will be based on being a discussion leader one time and participation in all other discussions. - Class Lesson: Each group will be required to present a topic chosen by the instructor The presentations are not to be original work, but to allow the students to explore a topic more deeply and prepare a lesson.
 Topics will be discussed early in the year.
-The presentations should be approximately 25 minutes in length. - Quizzes: You may have announced or unannounced quizzes at any time of the day throughout the semester.
+The presentations should be approximately 25 minutes in length. - Quizzes: There may be announced or unannounced quizzes at any time of the day throughout the semester.
 Quizzes are often where attendance can be a large factor in the students grade.
-No quizzes can be made up.
-The lowest quiz grade will be dropped in calculating your final grade. - Culture Points: Mathematics is everywhere.
-Culture points are designed for you to experience the breath of math.
-Please see the handout on Culture Points for more details. - Tests: You will have 3 tests and a cumulative final exam.
+No quizzes can be made up. - Tests: You will have 2 tests and a cumulative final exam.
 These tests can not be made up except under extreme circumstances with appropriate documentation, for example a doctors note or an accident report.
 If a student is going to miss an exam for an extenuating circumstance, they must notify the instructor at least a week before the exam date.
-If an make up exam is approved, an individual exam will be made, differently from the class exam, and administered on the next available day.
-The three tests are tentatively scheduled for Monday, February 4, Friday, February 29, and Friday April 4.
+If a make up exam is approved, an individual exam will be made, different from the class exam, and administered on the next available day.
+The two tests are tentatively scheduled for Wednesday, February 25 and April 15.
 The final exam will be set by the registrar.
 College policy states that no make up final exams may be given.
-Please do not plan to leave campus till after the end of finals week (May 3).
+Please do not plan to leave campus till after the end of finals week (May 9).